 Rider's Tip: Between the hours of 8am and 5pm this route is closed to vehicle traffic with the exception of busses.
 It's a riders dream!

 Points of Interest: T Lazy 7 Ranch, Maroon Lake

-Old Snowmass & Monastery: Follow Hwy 82 west from Aspen.
+Old Snowmass & The Monastery: Follow Hwy 82 west from Aspen.
 Take a right at the stop light onto Cemetery Lane.
 Cemetery Lane becomes McClain Flats road showcasing views of the entire Aspen/Snowmass Valley.
 McClain Flats becomes Upper River, followed by Lower River Road.
 Lower River Road will dump you out at a stop light intersecting Hwy 82.
-Cross over the highway and follow Snowmass Creek Road till its intersection with Capitol Creek Road.
+Cross over the highway and follow Snowmass Creek Road until it intersects with Capitol Creek Road.
 Follow Capitol Creek Road until the Monastery.
 Trace your steps back to town.
 A lengthy rolling scenic route makes this a ride not to be missed.

 Distance: 30 miles

 Rider's Tip: On the way towards the Monastery from town you will think the return trip uphill will be grueling, but it's not as bad as you imagine.